Game Management Unit 28

 Some key areas to look are Orange Butte, Midway Canyon, Tule Well, McKenzie Peak, and Engine Mountain.
 It is highly recommended that time be spent scouting in order to locate the best ram available.
 For additional information on this area, contact the BLM (Safford Field Office) or the local Wildlife Manager.

-Area: Most of the Rocky Mountain Bighorn Sheep are located between Bonita Creek, Eagle Creek, and the Gila River.
+Area: Most of the Rocky Mountain Bighorn Sheep are located between Bonita Creek, Eagle Creek, Gila Mountains and the Gila River.
 As is the case with most sheep country the terrain is very rough, rugged, and steep.
 Access is limited to only a few roads.

 The majority of the sheep are in the Eagle Creek drainage.
 Eagle Creek is best accessed by the Lower Eagle Creek Pump Station Road.
 The Freeport McMoran copper mine in Morenci has a large area of private holdings in this area which includes Eagle Creek.
 Eagle Creek is open to the public but for other Freeport private holdings it is highly recommended that you contact someone in security at the Morenci office to discuss access into the areas.
 Freeport will not allow access into active mining sites.

 The country around Bonita Creek can be accessed from the Safford area by using the Solomon pass road or by using the Bonita Creek/Sanchez Road.
-The Gila box has very limited access and will require some hiking from either of the other two areas listed earlier.
+The Gila Box has very limited access and will require some hiking from either of the other two areas listed earlier.
 It is also possible to access the Gila Box by floating the Gila River depending on water levels.

 It is recommended that a good deal of time be spent in the preseason scouting the area to find the best sheep available.
 Some of the canyons or spots on the maps to scout are Gold Gulch, Bat Canyon, Turtle Mountain, Midnight Canyon, Horseshoe Canyon, Copperplate Canyon, and Hot Springs Canyon.
-These will all hold sheep at different times.

 For those lucky enough to draw a tag and willing to do some preseason preparation this has been a very successful hunt.
 Weather at this time of year can be very unpredictable so you need to be ready for almost anything.